MartinodF/connect-less/README.md

 # connect-less

 A simple [less](http://lesscss.org) middleware for Node's [Connect](https://github.com/senchalabs/connect), able to compile your `.less` files on the fly as needed.

-## What?!

-You just have to plug connect-less to your Connect/Express application to let it manage your `.less` -> `.css` conversions automatically.
+Just plug connect-less to your Connect/Express application to let it manage your `.less` -> `.css` conversions automatically.

 ## How do I do it?